Why is technology embraced everywhere but the sales industry? - 3min read

 ‘The only time the company receives negative feedback from its reps about Skynamo is when they want more training to be able to use it better.
 They never receive complaints about the app or software, says Jannic Zietsman, Regional Sales Manager at Lionel’s Vet Supplies.

-‘Our reps our eager to ask for more training when they struggle with using Skynamo’s mobile technology.
+‘Our reps are eager to ask for more training when they struggle with using Skynamo’s mobile technology.
 We’ve found that the better they understand Skynamo, the easier it makes things for them and the more the company benefits from the information they gather.’

 The benefits of embracing the right sales technology is evident in the 25% annual growth Lionel’s Vet registered in sales last year, along with the increase of nearly 200% in customer visits they ascribe to the help of Skynamo’s mobile sales app.